Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 date: Last Modified
 ---

-As we create programs we write sequences of events.
-Usually, we expect them execute in order but this is not always the way it occurs.
-Even though JavaScript ios [single-threaded](https://medium.com/better-programming/is-node-js-really-single-threaded-7ea59bcc8d64 'Is Node.js Really Single-Threaded?'), functions that call APIs, setTimeouts and other structures can result in our code running in an unexpected order.
+JavaScript programs are made up of series of instructions.
+When our programs run, they run in sequence from the top down, one line at a time.
+Most lines of are _synchronous_, meaning they run in order.
+However not all do.
+Sometimes _asynchronous_ code can cause our code to execute in an unexpected order.

 Consider the following code.